aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 ### Running Distributed Mallob

-Running distributed mallob requires two docker invocations: one to start a leader container and one to start a worker container.
+Running distributed mallob requires two docker invocations running in two different terminal windows: one to start a leader container and one to start a worker container.

 To run distributed Mallob, again cd into the `runner` directory.
 You will use two shell scripts, `run_dist_leader` and `run_dist_worker.sh`.

 - Step 1.
 Invoke `run_dist_worker.sh`, which requires a single command-line argument <docker_image_name>, which is `satcomp-mallob` for this example.
 Notice that the script will launch a `satcomp-mallob:worker` container.
 You will be dropped into a bash shell for the worker container.
 No further commands are needed.
 - Step 2.
-From a different shell prompt on the host machine in the same `runner` directory, invoke `run_dist_leader.sh` This script requires the same two command-line arguments as `run_parallel.sh` in the previous section.
+From a different terminal on the host machine in the same `runner` directory, invoke `run_dist_leader.sh` This script requires the same two command-line arguments as `run_parallel.sh` in the previous section.

 The `run_dist_leader` script will again create an `input.json` file, with more fields than used for parallel mallob.
 Again, you should see mallob output on the terminal.